BenchLabs/bench-technology-handbook/how-we-invest-our-time.md

 # How we invest our time

-In the Technology organization, we spend the vast majority of our budget on salaries—time is our currency.
+In the Technology organization, we spend the vast majority of our budget on salaries. _Time_ is our currency.
 Bench is investing heavily in our time so that we can figure out how to have impact at scale using technology.
 We honour this investment by being intentional with and open about how we invest our time.
 This page provides a framework for how we differentiate between different types of investment, and how we ensure that we're providing the best return.

 ## Bench Technology Hierarchy of Needs